Skip to content

 Narbonne (14 km (15 minutes by car)), Aude

 Château du Puits es Pratx in the Pays Cathar sub-region of Occitanie runs an all-inclusive three-night format with in-house catering bundled into a single weekend price.
 The estate sleeps up to 50 across the main house and gîtes, with seated capacity to 150.
 The estate sits 14 kilometres from Narbonne, with reach via Carcassonne or Toulouse-Blagnac for the broader guest list.
 Weekend hire from €8,000 reflects the all-inclusive baseline before per-head catering and accommodation extension.
 The estate carries on-site vineyard ceremony space, an inner courtyard for cocktail hour, and a wine barn converted into the main reception room.
-The all-inclusive style is the most operationally simple format on the page for couples without a dedicated wedding planner.
+The all-inclusive three-night format is among the simplest to run for couples without a dedicated wedding planner.

 Why We Love It